Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 A first year course that is listed by a department offering a module as a requirement for admission to the module.
 For admission to an Honors Specialization module or Double Major modules in an Honors Bachelor degree, at least 3.0 courses will be considered principal courses.

-Preparatory workshops and a 4-month placement with a government, private sector or non-governmental organization to provide a practical learning experience in the summer following second or third year.
+One-term placement with a government, private sector or non-governmental organization to provide a practical learning experience.
 Admission is competitive.
 Students will write a final report on work undertaken.

 Prerequisite(s): Permission of the Faculty of Social Science.
-Applicants must have an average of at least 70% and be enrolled in a Social Science Major or Specialization module.
+Applicants must have an average of at least 70% and be enrolled in a Social Science Honors Specialization, Specialization or Major or Specialization module and be registered in third or fourth year.

 Experiential--or service--learning (learning through practical experience) opportunities, which result in tangible and quantifiable academic value, may be recognized for course credit.
 Students must seek conditional approval.